ietf-rats-wg/eat/draft-ietf-rats-eat.md

 schemes like ECDAA (Elliptic Curve Direct Anonymous Attestation) are complex and not suitable for all use cases.

-Eventually some form of standardization of the signing scheme may be required.
-This might come in the form of another standard that adds to this document, or when there is clear convergence on a small number of signing schemes this standard can be updated.
+Over time to faciliate interoperability, some signing schemes may be defined in EAT profiles or other documents either in the IETF or outside.

 # Terminology